carolynvs/community/contributors/devel/help-wanted.md

-We use two labels `help wanted` and `good first issue` to identify issues that have been specially groomed for new and casual contributors.
-The `good first issue` label is a subset of `help wanted`, so all `good first issue` items also have `help wanted`.
+We use two labels `help wanted` and `good first issue` to identify issues that have been specially groomed for new contributors.
+The `good first issue` label is a subset of `help wanted` label, indicating that members have committed to providing extra assistance for new contributors.
+All `good first issue` items also have the `help wanted` label.

 # Help Wanted

 Items marked with the `help wanted` label need to ensure that they are:

 - **Low Barrier to Entry**
-  It should be tractable for casual contributors.
+  It should be tractable for new contributors.
 Documentation on how that type of change should be made should already exist.

 - **Clear Task**
   The task is agreed upon and does not require further discussions